godzilla-reject/fobb/300 Staging/Behemoth Genus-Nekon.md

 A family of quadrupedal feline Behemoths that boast powerful blade-like appendages on their arms, as well as blade-sharp metal fangs.
-Some member species
+Some member species have adapted to be able to use powerful Sound elementia, using the cacophony of their blades to stun and injure prey.
+Rumor has it that the most apex of the Nekon Behemoths can even manipulate

 ## Nekonshin
 **Lord Class**